melopero/Melopero_Cookie_RP2040_Arduino_Library/README.md

-# Melopero_Cookie_RP2040_Arduino_Library-
+# Melopero Cookie RP2040 Arduino Library
-This library allows you to configure and use the Melopero Cookie RP2040's neopixel matrix display
+This library allows to configure and use the Melopero Cookie RP2040's neopixel matrix display